-Join Chad Chelius for an in-depth discussion in this video Creating a PDF from a scanner, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video Creating a PDF from a scanner, part of Learning Acrobat X.

 As easy as it is to create PDF files from Microsoft office applications, and other …third party applications, there will be times when you will want to convert a …paper document to a PDF file, as well.
 The easiest way to do so is to use your …scanner to scan in the document using Acrobat 10. …As long as your scanner is compatible and Acrobat recognizes it, you can scan …directly into Acrobat 10.
 And don't worry, you don't have to have …the latest and greatest scanner in order for this to work.…